 As a result, you can explore your individual interests, build the foundation for interdisciplinary graduate programs, and prepare for diverse careers in the engineering and technology sectors.

-The Engineering Physics major has two options:
+The Engineering Physics major has three options:

 • Mechanical Engineering Option, which includes a selection of required courses and elective courses from Mechanical Engineering.
 In addition, you will take core, math and chemistry courses common to both Physics and Engineering Physics degree pathways including Statics, Strength of Materials, Materials Science for Engineers, Fluid Mechanics and Heat Transfer.
 Courses for Mechanical Engineering Option